Ahdeem/Documentation/SettingGradle.md

   ```
   gradle v
   ```
-  This should hopefully return the version of gradle you have installed.
-However, if you get an error, you can follow instructions on how to install gradle here:
+  This should return the version of Gradle you have installed.
+However, if you receive an error, you can follow the instructions on how to install Gradle here:
   [Installing gradle](https://docs.gradle.org/current/userguide/installation.html)

 + Create a new directory.
 You can either do this manually or via the command line with